Loudoun Water Reminds Residents of Wise Water Use

 Thursday & Sunday Wednesday & Saturday

 Take a couple hours to review your sprinkler settings.
+Watch the weather.
 Consider adding a smart irrigation controller, which acts like a thermostat for your sprinkler system by telling it when to turn on and off, to save water.

 Small adjustments can have a big impact and that starts with you.
 Click on each of the tips below to see how much water you can save.
 Have a tip of your own that you think should be on this list?
 Email Aquiary@loudounwater.org.